awslabs/aws-c-io/README.md

     int aws_event_loop_remove_local_item ( struct aws_event_loop *, void *key, void **item);

 All event loops contain local storage for all users of the event loop to store common data into.
 This function is for removing one of those objects by key.
-The key for this store is of type `size_t`.
+The key for this store is of type `void *`.
 This function is NOT thread safe, and it expects the caller to be calling from the event loop's thread.
-If this is not the case, the caller must first schedule a task on the event loopn to enter the correct thread.
+If this is not the case, the caller must first schedule a task on the event loop to enter the correct thread.
 If found, and item is not NULL, the removed item is moved to `item`.
 It is the removers responsibility to free the memory pointed to by item.
 If it is NULL, the default deallocation strategy for the event loop will be used.

-    int aws_event_loop_current_ticks ( struct aws_event_loop *, uint64_t *ticks)
+    int aws_event_loop_current_ticks ( struct aws_event_loop *, uint64_t *ticks);

 Gets the current tick count/timestamp for the event loop's clock.
+This function is thread safe.

 #### V-Table Shims
 The remaining exported functions on event loop simply invoke the v-table functions and return.
 See the v-table section for more details.